1995–96 Singer Champions Trophy

-The 1995 Singer Champions Trophy was held in Sharjah, UAE, between October 11–20, 1995.
+The 1995 Singer Champions Trophy was a cricket tournament held in Sharjah, UAE, between October 11–20, 1995.
 Three national teams took part: Pakistan, Sri Lanka and West Indies.

 The 1995 Champions Trophy started with a double round-robin tournament where each team played the other twice.
 The two leading teams qualified for the final.
 Sri Lanka won the tournament and US$30,000.